cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 RESTful API <http-restful-api-lifecycle>`.
 The :ref:`status of a workflow
 <http-restful-api-lifecycle-status>` can be retrieved, workflows
 :ref:`started <http-restful-api-lifecycle-start>` or
-:ref:`stopped <http-restful-api-lifecycle-stop>`, and
-individual runs of a workflow :ref:`suspended or resumed
+:ref:`stopped <http-restful-api-lifecycle-stop>`, and individual runs of a workflow :ref:`suspended <http-restful-api-lifecycle-workflow-runs-suspend-resume>` or :ref:`resumed <http-restful-api-lifecycle-workflow-runs-suspend-resume>`.
-<http-restful-api-lifecycle-workflow-runs-suspend-resume>`.

-A workflow can have one or more than one :ref:`schedules` that call upon it.
+A workflow can have one or more :ref:`schedules` that call upon it.
 These schedules are in a *suspended* state when the application is first deployed.
 Each schedule needs to be *resumed*, changing its status to *scheduled*, in order for the workflow to become executed following the schedule.